 The following is the suggested policy direction based on best management practices that are relevant to public art.

-Official Plan Policy Recommendation 3: Establish Design Standards for Cultural Clusters a) Develop unique and thematic design standards.
+Official Plan Policy Recommendation 3: Establish Design Standards for Cultural Clusters

 Prepare and establish design standards for areas designated as Cultural Clusters as this will unify each area and provide direction for the design of future development.